Notification policy

 |

-Using custom webhook requests also makes it quite easy to integrate Spacelift with any third-party webhook consumer.
+Using custom webhook requests also makes it easy to integrate Spacelift with any third-party webhook consumer.

 1